-I want to share my thoughts about this, in conversation with my CCgroup AR colleagues Nadya Vicheva and Pedro Domingues, on July 28.
+I shared my thoughts about this, in conversation with my CCgroup AR colleagues Nadya and Pedro, in a webinar for our clients.

 - Some analyst firms are relatively neglected, despite their influence.
 I was surprised to see that niche leaders like ARC, Aite, and CCS Insight were not getting the attention I would have expected.